-Every month we change the cover image on our various social media platforms for no other reason than we enjoy variety.
-When the podcast in early 2018, we mainly featured F/A-18s and F-16s—aircraft I’d flown and had readily-available photos of—but it did not take long for equal opportunity to creep in and before long we featured other airplanes, helicopters, even foreign aircraft that are (or once were) our adversaries.
+Just for fun, every month we change the cover image on our various social media platforms.
+When the podcast launched in early 2018, we mainly featured F/A-18s and F-16s—aircraft I’d flown and had readily-available photos of—but it did not take long for equal opportunity to creep in and soon we featured other airplanes, helicopters, even foreign aircraft that are (or once were) our adversaries.

 For October 2019 my team provided an image by listener Piotr Soloducha of a Polish Air Force MiG-29 for the month’s feature.
 The Fulcrum had an interesting design painted on its topside that some in our audience suggested, tongue-in-cheek, was a “target.”
 It was an intricate design but I gave it no thought, truthfully.

 The following month I received a long and detailed email, replete with photographs, from Lukasz Paluszek of Poland.
 Upon reading the delightful email I asked if I could feature the contents on the podcast website.
 Lukasz readily agreed and the following, slightly edited article is reproduced with his permission.